layerx-labs/dappkit/CONTRIBUTING.md

 1. Each reported issue shall have a name and description.
 2. It should also have a detailed description of the requested feature.
-3. It should also contain a label with the bounty price
-4. It should include the expected solution.
+3. It should include the expected solution.
-5. It should also contain who is requesting the feature.
-6. The issue shall be reviewed and approved by one of the collaborators in the projects before any contributor starts working on it.
+4. The issue shall be reviewed and approved by one of the collaborators in the projects before any contributor starts working on it.
-7. Once the issue is approved, it shall be assigned to the contributor.
 ---
 ### Discussion

 1. The issue discussion shall include the basics principles of communication.
 2. It should be clear, and if a solution is proposed, it should include pros and cons.
 3. If a question is asked, it should tag at least one of the project collaborators who will provide some guidance around the issue and/or the solution
 ---
 ### Solution

-1. Each PR shall include the [**Ethereum Address**][1] for the bounty payment.
-2. The PR shall include a clear description of the proposed solution
+1. The PR shall include a clear description of the proposed solution
-3. If there is any additional information or link, it shall be included in the description.
+2. If there is any additional information or link, it shall be included in the description.
-4. The PR shall be cleaned up with [eslint][2]
+3. The PR has to pass all tests and build stages;
+   1. if new features are added, these HAVE to be tested
-5. (Optional) The contributor has the option to include the Twitter handle.
+4. (Optional) The contributor has the option to include the Twitter handle.
 ---

 ## Contributing

-### 1 Clone your fork:
+### Locally clone your fork:
 ```
 $ git clone git@github.com:YOUR-USERNAME/YOUR-FORKED-REPO.git
 ```